jan-dh/md-blog/src/pages/working-with-babel-7-and-webpack/index.md

 date: "2018-09-25"
 categories: ['javascript','webpack','babel']
 featuredImage: "./babel2.png"
 intro: "With the recent release of Babel 7, it's the perfect time to really get to know it.
-A post on what Babel, what it does and how to use it."
+A post on what Babel is, what it does and how to use it."
 ---

 In this post we'll set up a project with Webpack and Babel 7.
 You'll learn the basics of Babel and some cool features of what it can do with your code.